The best bidet toilet seat LivingStar 7500

 Do I have to sit on the seat to make the bidet toilet seat work?

 Absolutely YES.
 Most electric bidet toilet seats have built-in a body sensor, which detects pressure or weight on the seat.
 For a testing purpose, you may put your hand on the spot of the body sensor then press a wash key.
 You will hear the nozzle comes out of the unit.
 Then immediately remove your hand from the unit to prevent water spray.
-The body sensor prevents any accidental water spray so that one must sit on the seat to make the bidet toilet seat functioning.
+The body sensor prevents any accidental water spray so that one must sit on the seat to make the bidet toilet seat functional.

 How do I know my water supply has the right water pressure to make the bidet toilet seat working?